 THE UMBRELLA ACADEMY: WHAT SIGNIFICANT CHANGES HAVE BEEN MADE TO THE SOURCE MATERIAL?March 31, 2021

-The original comics contained very different material from what would be typically seen from other comics.
+The original comics contain very different material from what is the norm in other comics.

 The Netflix adaptation made some changes to those genre-defying norms to create a more grounded show.

 But what exactly did they change?

 Out the gate, some characters have very different powers in the comics.

 Diego’s knife skills remain top-notch, but in the comics, he is capable of surviving underwater for long periods of time.
 He also doesn’t shown the telekinetic bent that was seen in season 2.

 Klaus’s powers are also quite different in the comics.
 In the comics, he also possesses the powers of telekinesis, flight, astral projection, and telepathy (airwave communication).
 Also, Klaus isn’t able to fully harness his powers while wearing shoes so he tends to walk around barefooted.

 Luther’s power in the show is super-strength; which grows even more when his father uses a serum based on Pogo’s blood to heal him.
 In the comics; his head is attached to a martian gorilla which then allows him to use the abilities of one.

 Allison’s power to change the minds of people around her is based on her comic ability to warp reality.
 A hint of this power is visible in the premiere of season 2 but, since then, it sadly has been nowhere to be found.